enketo/enketo-express/README.md

  * Send a pull request for changes to the existing themes, or
  * Contact Enketo LLC for a quote to make changes to existing themes or to create a new theme, or
  * Create your own theme in your own enketo-express port and add your custom theme in its own folder [here](app/views/styles).
 No other changes are required.
 A succesful rebuild with `grunt`, and your theme will become active when the app starts.
 The advantage of using this method instead of editing the existing themes, is that you will not have any merge conflicts when you update your port!
+Add a print-specific version of your theme and use the same filenaming convention as the built-in themes.

 ### Authentication